CueSync/cuesync.github.io/site/content/2.0/examples.md

 ## Timestamps
 By default, CueSync displays timestamps for each segment of the transcript.
-Users can show or hide the timestamps at any time from the Settings menu.
+Users can show or hide the timestamps at any time from the Settings panel.

 As a developer, you can control the visibility of timestamps for your users by using the `show-timestamp` attribute on the `<cue-sync>` element.
 This attribute accepts `'true'` to show timestamps and `'false'` to hide them.